 When we feel like a failure for not solving a problem or achieving a goal, we might give up on ourselves.
 Or we feel pathetic for being “too sensitive,” grieving “too long,” or undesirable when lonely, so we stifle our emotions rather than talk about them.
 Despite obvious beauty, we might feel unattractive, and no one can convince us otherwise.

-This is internalized shame.
+This is toxic or internalized shame.

 It lurks in the unconscious, undermines self-esteem, and creates anxiety and havoc in our lives.
 The magnitude of feeling different, inadequate, or inferior can be unbearable.
 It’s the feeling of being a bad, unworthy person.
 Toxic shame sabotages our relationships, our success, and the ability to enjoy life.
 It can be chronic and take over our identity and ability to enjoy life, chipping away at trust in ourselves and the world.